nmlgc/ReC98/README.md

 ##### Step 6: Moddability
 Do whatever else is necessary to easily modify the game elements people like to modify.
 This may involve further changes to the formats used by the games, and the addition of one or more scripting languages (and subsequent porting of previously hardcoded functions).
 Mods will use the thcrap patch format, complete with support for patch stacking and dependencies, and will be easily selectable from a new menu added to every game.

+A clear line will be drawn between the original content and fanmade modifications, which will only be available as optional packages.
+This also means that we won't ship the reconstructed games with any existing English translation patch.
+For the visible modifications that *will* be necessary (read: the "Mods" screen in the main menu), great care will be taken to keep them in the spirit of the original PC-98 games.

 Since this will most likely result in graphics mods that exceed the specifications of PC-98 hardware, there will also be an optional filter to reduce the rendered output to the original resolution of 640x400 and a 16-color palette, for the sake of keeping the original spirit.